Garage rock: California

 The garage craze came into full swing in California, particularly in Los Angeles.
 The Sunset Strip was the center of L.A. nightlife, providing bands with high-profile venues to attract a larger following and possibly capture the attention of record labels looking to sign a new act.
-Exploitation films such as Riot on Sunset Strip, Mondo Hollywood, captured the musical and social milieu of life on the strip.
-In Riot on Sunset Strip, several bands make appearances at the Pandora's Box, including the Standells who are seen during the opening credits performing the theme song, as well as San Jose's the Chocolate Watchband.
-The Seeds and the Leaves were favorites with the "in-crowd" and managed to achieve national hits with songs that have come to be regarded as garage classics: the Seeds with "Pushin' Too Hard" and the Leaves with their version of "Hey Joe", which became a staple in countless bands' repertoires.
+Exploitation films such as Riot on Sunset Strip and Mondo Hollywood (both released in 1967) captured the musical and social milieu of life on the strip.
+In Riot on Sunset Strip, several bands make appearances at the Pandora's Box music venue, including the Standells, who are seen during the opening credits performing the theme song, and San Jose's the Chocolate Watchband.
+The Seeds and the Leaves were favorites with the "in-crowd" and achieved national hits with songs that have come to be regarded as garage classics: the Seeds with "Pushin' Too Hard" and the Leaves with their version of "Hey Joe", which became a staple in countless bands' repertoires.

 Love, a racially integrated band headed by African-American musician Arthur Lee, was one of the most popular bands in the scene.
 Their propulsive 1966 proto-punk anthem "7 and 7 Is" was another song often covered by other groups.
 The Music Machine, led by Sean Bonniwell, employed innovative musical techniques, sometimes building their own custom-made fuzzboxes.
 Their first album (Turn On) The Music Machine featured the hit "Talk Talk".
 The Electric Prunes were one of the more successful garage bands to incorporate psychedelic influences into their sound, such as in the hit "I Had Too Much to Dream (Last Night)", whose opening featured a buzzing fuzz-toned guitar, and which appeared on their self titled debut LP.
 Garage rock was also present in the Latino community of East L.A.
-The Premiers, who had a hit in 1964 with "Farmer John", and Thee Midniters are considered prominent figures in Chicano rock, as are the San Diego-based, Cannibal & the Headhunters, who had a hit with Chris Kenner's "Land of a Thousand Dances".
+The Premiers, who had a hit in 1964 with "Farmer John", and Thee Midniters are considered prominent figures in Chicano rock, as are the San Diego–based Cannibal & the Headhunters, who had a hit with Chris Kenner's "Land of a Thousand Dances".

 San Jose and the South Bay area had a bustling scene featuring the Chocolate Watchband, the Count Five, and the Syndicate of Sound.
 The Chocolate Watchband released several singles in 1967, including "Are You Gonna Be There (at the Love In)", which was also featured on their debut album No Way Out.
 The album's opening cut was a rendition of "Let's Talk About Girls", previously recorded by the Tongues of Truth (aka the Grodes).